 Laboratory test: Measurement of the amino acid, citrulline, is determined using tandem mass spectrometry.

 Treatment: Low protein diet and medications - arginine, and use of specific medications to reduce ammonia levels.

-Screening considerations: Necessity for rapid telephone response to both low and very high citrulline levels, but not to modest elevations.
-Detection of OTC deficiency may not be reliable.
+Screening considerations: Necessity for rapid telephone response to very high citrulline levels, but not to modest elevations.